co-cart/co-cart/readme.txt

 ### Speed up your WooCommerce store by going headless

 **Is your store slow?
-Looking to decouple away from WordPress?** With [CoCart](https://cocartapi.com/?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink)'s customizable REST API for WooCommerce, you can make your store headless in days, not months, **using the frameworks and tools you love**.
-Unlock your stores potential for an extraordinary online shopping experience.
+Looking to decouple away from WordPress?** [CoCart](https://cocartapi.com/?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink) saves you countless hours of developing your own REST API to decouple WooCommerce.
+It provides a developer-friendly, out the box solution that is customizable to your requirements allowing you to build a headless store without limitations imposed by a WordPress theme—it's that simple.

 #### What is WooCommerce?